ozwillo/ozwillo-doc/_includes/6-api-reference.md

 ### Data Resources
 {: #s6-api-data-resources}

 This endpoint allows to manage Datacore Resources (CRUD : Create, Read, Update, Delete) in typical RESTful fashion (GET, POST, PUT, DELETE, not respectively).
+Using it requires the `datacore` [scope](#s1-scopes).

 Have a look at the Datacore's [Resources API reference](https://data.ozwillo-preprod.eu/dc-ui/index.html#!/dc) in its live Swagger technical Playground ([how to get access](#s2-online-experimentation)) and try it out there.